Reaffirming Debts on Property You Want to Keep

 A reaffirmation agreement is an agreement between a lender and a borrower where the borrower agrees to repay a debt despite the fact that it could have been discharged in bankruptcy.
 This is used in circumstances where a borrower wishes to contain a particular piece of property like a car, vehicle or sometimes real estate.

-If you are in a burdensome financial situation but seek to keep some assets, we at William H. Oliver, Jr. & Associates will help you address all issues in the most efficient and effective way — with an eye on your long-term financial well-being.
+If you are in a burdensome financial situation but seek to keep some assets, we at Oliver & Legg will help you address all issues in the most efficient and effective way with an eye on your long-term financial well-being.
 We will work directly with you to understand all options and goals.
 From there we will help advise you on the best course of action and move forward on a plan that is best suited to your needs.
 We encourage you to get in touch.

-To schedule a free initial consultation to discuss reaffirmation of debt with our Monmouth County bankruptcy lawyer, call toll free: 866-974-1136 or fill out our contact form.
-Hablamos español.
+To schedule a free initial consultation to discuss reaffirmation of debt with our Monmouth County bankruptcy lawyer, call local: 732-988-1500 or fill out our contact form.